-Much of the American West is on fire, displaying the dangers of a climate of extremes
+Much of the American West is on fire, illustrating the dangers of a climate of extremes

 Strong winds swept areas in and around Seattle and Portland, Ore., with wildfire concerns in both areas.
 In some places, winds have been strong enough to knock out power, leaving tens of thousands without electricity amid the heat.

-Here in California, with the early arrival of offshore winds, red-flag warnings have been issued for much of Northern and Southern California, as well as the Sierra Nevada mountains and foothills, as critical fire weather migrates from north to south.
+Here in California, with the early arrival of offshore winds, red-flag warnings have been issued for much of Northern and Southern California, as well as the Sierra Nevadas and their foothills, as critical fire weather migrates from north to south.

-California’s Creek Fire, which is burning fast through expansive dry stands of trees on the western slopes of the Sierra Nevada, destroyed half the homes in the tiny town of Big Creek over the weekend and stranded dozens of holiday campers along the shores of a reservoir.
+California’s Creek Fire, which is burning fast through expansive dry stands of trees on the western slopes of the Sierra Nevadas, destroyed half the homes in the tiny town of Big Creek over the weekend and stranded dozens of holiday campers along the shores of a reservoir.

 At the same time, a wildfire in Washington state wiped out much of Malden, a town of 200 people south of Spokane in the state’s far east.
-The National Weather Service on Tuesday placed Northwest and Southwest Oregon under an extreme fire danger warning, marking the first time southern Oregon has ever been issued such a warning, according to the Oregon Climate Office.
+The National Weather Service on Tuesday placed Northwest and Southwest Oregon under an extreme fire danger warning, the first time southern Oregon has ever been issued such a warning, according to the Oregon Climate Office.

-The Portland area was covered in a smoky haze Monday afternoon and overnight, as strong winds knocked over trees and led to widespread power outages.
-The smoke from the nearby wildfires prompted an air quality advisory, warning that the smoke could be dangerous for the young and the elderly, as well as those already most at risk for covid-19.
+The Portland area was covered in a smoky haze Monday afternoon and overnight, as strong winds toppled trees and led to widespread power outages.
+The smoke from the nearby wildfires prompted a warning that the smoke could be dangerous for the young and the elderly, as well as those already most at risk for covid-19, the illness caused by the novel coronavirus.

-The stiffening winds in California threatened to push existing fires into more populated communities, particularly those in the Bay Area and in Los Angeles, San Bernardino and San Diego counties.
+The stiffening winds in California threatened to push existing fires into more-populated communities, particularly in the Bay Area and in Los Angeles, San Bernardino and San Diego counties.

 “It’s hard to come up with a scenario that is higher risk,” said Noah Diffenbaugh, a professor and climate scientist at Stanford University.
 “We haven’t gone into a wind event in California with this many large fires burning.
 Just from that perspective, we are in uncharted territory.”

-The fires are taxing the west’s ability to fight them and, here in California, testing an electrical grid stressed by record heat and the stay-at-home ethos demanded by the coronavirus outbreak.
+The fires are taxing the West’s ability to fight them and, here in California, are testing an electrical grid stressed by record heat and the stay-at-home ethos demanded by the coronavirus outbreak.

-More than 14,000 firefighters are battling to contain flames from San Diego County in the far south, where the Valley Fire has blown up to nearly 20,000 acres, to the Creek Fire in the state’s parched center.
+More than 14,000 firefighters are battling flames from San Diego County in the far south, where the Valley Fire has blown up to nearly 20,000 acres, to the Creek Fire in the state’s parched center.

 Smoke has hampered some air operations, and the California National Guard was called in Friday evening to carry out the evacuation of 214 stranded campers and 11 pets from the shores of Mammoth Pool Reservoir.
-National Guard officers said it was the largest operation of its kind in recent memory, and state officials said another 164 people were being evacuated by air on Monday.
+National Guard officers said it was the largest operation of its kind that they have carried out in recent memory, and state officials said 164 more people were being evacuated by air Monday.

-At the same time, state and local officials have urged residents over the long weekend to conserve energy in any way possible.
+At the same time, state and local officials urged residents over the long weekend to conserve energy in any way possible.
 Rolling blackouts did not occur, thanks in part to millions of utility customers shutting off big appliances and other electricity drains during peak hours.
 State residents still used 25 percent more energy this weekend than the average summer day peak.

-The conservation request has been met with some ridicule here given the squeeze residents have been experiencing due to other government instructions.
-State officials had already told residents to stay home over the holiday weekend to avoid covid-19 infection, which has led to a far higher rate of power consumption than usual.
+The conservation request has been met with some ridicule here, given the squeeze residents have been experiencing because of other government instructions.
+State officials already had told residents to stay home over the holiday weekend to avoid coronavirus infection, an request that led to a far higher rate of power consumption than usual.
 Some counties closed beaches during the historic heat wave.

-Woodland Hills, a city in northern Los Angeles County, reached 121 degrees over the weekend.
-That is the highest temperature ever recorded in the county — or in any of the three directly north of it.
+Woodland Hills, a city in northern Los Angeles County, reached 121 degrees Fahrenheit over the weekend.
+That is the highest temperature ever recorded in that county or in any of the three directly north of it.
 Those are among a sweep of counties stretching from Point Conception to the Mexican border that are among the fastest-warming in the Lower 48 states during the past century and a half.

-Two fires are spreading east of Los Angeles amid the heat, one allegedly started by fireworks set off at a gender-reveal party, a cause now under investigation.
+Two fires are spreading east of Los Angeles amid the heat, one allegedly started by fireworks set off at a gender-reveal party.
 Winds also fanned the Walberg Fire in Wine Country, north of San Francisco, that began three weeks ago amid thousands of lightning strikes.

-Anticipating dangerous offshore winds, Pacific Gas and Electric shut off power to 172,000 in several Wine Country counties early Tuesday morning, an inconvenient, preventive measure the company has employed during the past two years.
+Anticipating dangerous offshore winds, Pacific Gas and Electric shut off power to 172,000 customers in several Wine Country counties early Tuesday morning, an inconvenient, preventive measure the company has employed during the past two years.
 The utility, which has a long history of safety lapses, is liable for fires started by its power lines and other equipment.

-“We are altogether engaged, not only in this moment but in the medium and long-term solutions to these extreme events that have almost been normalized here,” California Gov. Gavin Newsom (D) said during a midday briefing.
+“We are altogether engaged, not only in this moment but in the medium- and long-term solutions to these extreme events that have almost been normalized here,” California Gov. Gavin Newsom (D) said during a midday news briefing.

 “I have no patience for climate-change deniers,” he added.
 “You may not believe it intellectually, but you can believe what is in front of your own eyes.”

-While the Southern California fires are burning closer to larger towns and cities, the Creek Fire in the western Sierra has proven to be the most frightening and dramatic, burning so hot and fast that it sent plumes of smoke 50,000 feet into the air.
+While the Southern California fires are burning closer to larger towns and cities, the Creek Fire in the western Sierras has proved to be the most frightening and dramatic, burning so hot and fast that it sent plumes of smoke 50,000 feet into the air.

-The fire, fueled by dense patches of overgrown pines and trunks killed by bark beetles and drought, doubled in size within the Sierra National Forest to about 135,000 acres overnight.
-It has now scarred more than 143,000 acres in just four days.
+The fire, fueled by dense patches of overgrown pines and tree trunks killed by bark beetles and drought, doubled in size within the Sierra National Forest to about 135,000 acres overnight.
+It has scarred more than 143,000 acres in just four days.

 The speed overwhelmed groups of campers, who had been warned to prepare to jump into the reservoir if the flames reached them.
-They did not have to, the flames held off by the treeless buffer around the reservoir.
-After evacuation by air, some were hospitalized with injuries ranging from smoke inhalation to broken bones.
+They did not have to, as the flames were held off by the treeless buffer around the reservoir.
+After evacuation by air, some were hospitalized with injuries including smoke inhalation and broken bones.

 In many ways, the Creek Fire is a sign of the times and of things to come.

-Temperatures in the area remain unseasonably high and the region has not seen significant rain since early spring.
-Historically fires would burn through the Sierra every 50 to 150 years, naturally clearing the dead wood that serves as fuel.
+Temperatures in the area remain unseasonably high, and the region has not seen significant rain since early spring.
+Historically, fires would burn through the Sierras every 50 to 150 years, naturally clearing the dead wood that serves as fuel.

 Those fires have been corralled in recent decades, and the forests have thickened to dangerous levels, despite controlled burns and other efforts to manage and clear brush.

-“Now these forests are dense enough that when you have these dry fuels and a little fire, it’s a combination that creates the conditions for these catastrophic fires,” said Eric Vane, a U.S. Forest Service official at the Tahoe National Forest, which like others in the region has closed down to overnight campers due to fire dangers.
+“Now these forests are dense enough that when you have these dry fuels and a little fire, it’s a combination that creates the conditions for these catastrophic fires,” said Eric Vane, a U.S. Forest Service official at the Tahoe National Forest, which, like others in the region, has been closed to overnight campers because of the fire danger.

 “We’re not catching up to where we need to be in terms of creating these more fire-adapted ecosystems,” Vane said.
 “This leads to a whole host of issues, including the ability of a forest to regenerate itself when there isn’t a living tree within a mile.”

-Samantha Schmidt in Portland, Ore., and Diana Leonard and Andrew Freedman in Washington D.C. contributed to this report.
+Samantha Schmidt in Portland, Ore., and Diana Leonard and Andrew Freedman in D.C. contributed to this report.